Rodrigo Blankenship: Personal life

 Blankenship's father, Ken, played football at Florida from 1967 to 1969.
 Ken coached the kickers on every team for which Rodrigo played from fifth grade through the end of high school.

 While at Georgia, Blankenship studied digital and broadcast journalism, with a particular focus on sports journalism.
 On April 16, 2018, Blankenship released a rap song titled "ATD."

-Blankenship is a big fan of LEGO products and speaks frequently about how he loves building up the big models in particular.
+Blankenship enjoys LEGO products and speaks frequently about how he loves building up the big models in particular.
 Blankenship has also formed a friendship with LEGO internet personality Ryan McCullough (MandRproductions).
-An avid shoe collector, Blankenship has amassed a respectable collection of rare sneakers that he keeps at his home, notably owning sneakers with designs that he matches with his socks.
+An avid shoe collector, Blankenship has a collection of rare sneakers that he keeps at his home, notably owning sneakers with designs that he matches with his socks.
 A pet owner, Blankenship owns a cat named Lucas, which he has shown in interviews made at his home.

 Blankenship looks up to Eric Dickerson and Kareem Abdul-Jabbar and is noted to wear glasses while playing.
 He believes that no one should be ashamed to do so and let their performance on the field speak for itself.

 In 2020, Blankenship was named Arthur Ashe Jr. Male Sports Scholar of the Year by Diverse: Issues In Higher Education.

 Blankenship met Logan Harrell in their sophomore year at Georgia.
 They got engaged in 2021 and got married in 2022.